medvedevgroup/SibeliaZ/README.md

 Compilation and installation
 ============================
+The easiset way to install SibeliaZ, is to use [bioconda](https://bioconda.github.io/).
+Once you have bioconda environment installed, install package sibeliaz:

+	conda install sibeliaz

-To compile the code, you need recent installations of the following software (Linux only):
+To compile the code yourself, you will need recent installations of the following software (Linux only):

 * Git